 Financial institutions recruit from all academic abilities.
-The Financial Skills Partnership (FSP) has decided not to specify any formal entry requirements for this Higher Apprenticeship as the knowledge qualifications for this framework are open entry and to set entry criteria could create barriers.
+The Financial Skills Partnership (FSP) has decided not to specify any formal entry requirements for this Higher Apprenticeship as the

+...
+Higher Apprenticeship in Banking - Level 4 (Wales) knowledge qualifications for this framework are open entry and to set entry criteria could create barriers